Marcopal97/Continual_Learning_with_Semantic_Clustering/README.md

 The saved_models folder contains some empty directories emoty than can be used for storing trained models on DER or DER+SCAN.

-Some clustering results obtained on the MNIST and Cifar-10 datasets using 10 clusters, and the average accuracies achieved using the DER + SCAN model, are shown below.
+Some clustering results obtained on the MNIST and Cifar-10 datasets using 10 clusters, and the average accuracies achieved using the DER + SCAN model in both multi-branch and single-branch modalities, are shown below.

 ![MNIST_clustering_10_Task_1](https://user-images.githubusercontent.com/48278123/155314811-460a9f23-f0aa-440b-b584-f45778e594ef.png)